saptarshi543/ISC-computer-projects/README.md

 Check if the date entered is valid or not.
 If valid display "Valid Date" also compute the day no. of the year for the DOB, else display "Invalid Date".

-Q18.
-Design a class to take input from 5 students about their name, stream, roll no. and store that in a file "Data.txt"
+Q18. /*To be changed*/

 Q19.
-Series Program
+2-D array of order MXN.
+Write a java program to perform a right circular shift and a left circular shift on alternate rows and columns.

 Q20.
+Series Program

 Q21.
 Checking validity of a 10digit ISBN no.